John Brooke, 2nd Viscount Brookeborough

-John Warden Brooke, 2nd Viscount Brookeborough, PC (NI) (9 November 1922 – 5 March 1987) was a Northern Irish politician.
-He was the son of Basil Brooke, 1st Viscount Brookeborough, third Prime Minister of Northern Ireland.
+John Warden Brooke, 2nd Viscount Brookeborough, PC (NI) (9 November 1922 – 5 March 1987), was a Northern Irish politician.
+He was the son of the 1st Viscount Brookeborough, third Prime Minister of Northern Ireland.

 Early life

 He was educated at Eton College.
 During the Second World War he served in the British Army in North Africa, Italy and Germany.
 He was on the personal staff of Field Marshal Sir Harold Alexander (later created Lord Alexander).
 He was an Aide-de-Camp to Field Marshal Lord Wavell, the Viceroy of India, early in 1947.

-In 1934, his father claimed in the House of Commons of Northern Ireland at Stormont that there had been a plot to kidnap the young John Brooke by Irish Republicans during Sir Basil Brooke's time as Commandant of the Ulster Special Constabulary.
+In 1934, his father claimed in the House of Commons of Northern Ireland at Stormont that there had been a plot to kidnap the young John Brooke by Irish Republicans during Sir Basil Brooke's time as Commandant of the Ulster Special Constabulary (USC).
 This report led Sir Basil (as he then was) to dismiss every Catholic worker in his employ, for which he was accused of sectarianism.